-- 133. Given the likely continuing constraints in cash terms on the Local Government budget over the foreseeable future and the increase in demand for services, it is clear that that the transformation programme cannot deliver the full scale of budget savings required.
+114. Given the likely continuing constraints in cash terms on the Local Government budget over the foreseeable future and the increase in demand for services, it is clear that that the transformation programme cannot deliver the full scale of budget savings required.
 In future a reduction in service levels will be required to ensure a balanced budget.
 The strategy for service reductions will be heavily influenced by the policy and manifesto commitments of the administration of the Council.
-The present policy can be summarised as follows: - Service cuts will only be taken once all possible efficiency savings have been taken, with an expectation that officers will deliver an ambitious programme of savings based on the 5 capabilities. - Services will be maintained at statutory levels - Council departments will do all they can within overall budget constraints to meet any conditions of Scottish Government grant (e.g. teacher numbers, IJB funding) - Outcomes for our most vulnerable residents will be protected where possible - Staff will be treated fairly and compulsory redundancies avoided where possible - 134.
-To date, even where there have been significant changes to service provision the outcomes achieved for residents have, in the main and excluding the impact of COVID, been protected and the trend was for key performance measures to increase.
+The present policy can be summarised as follows:

+- Service cuts will only be taken once all possible efficiency savings have been taken, with an expectation that officers will deliver an ambitious programme of savings based on the 5 capabilities. - Services will be maintained at statutory levels - Any conditions of Scottish Government grant will be met e.g. national teacher ratios, IJB funding - Outcomes for our most vulnerable residents will be protected where possible - Staff will be treated fairly and compulsory redundancies avoided where possible

+115. To date, even where there have been significant changes to service provision the outcomes achieved for residents have, in the main and excluding the impact of COVID, been protected and the trend was for key performance measures to increase.
 However if future budget cuts are as high as predicted, this will not continue and a more radical programme of future service cuts will be required.